iankoulski/depend-on-docker-ai/README.md

     export PROCESSOR_TYPE=GPU   -   Runs face recognition on GPU

-To run on GPU using this project's scripts, it is assumed that a GPU is available on the machine and NVIDIA CUDA drivers version 10.0 or greater are installed.
+To run on GPU using the scripts in this project, it is assumed that a GPU is available on the machine and NVIDIA CUDA driver version 10.0 or greater is installed.

 ### Load data or use the sample images